vfarah-if/CoreTestKit/README.md

 **Conway’s Law** states:

-> _“Any organisation that designs a system will produce a design whose structure is a copy of the organisation’s communication structure.”_ — Melvin Conway, 1967
+> _“Any organisation that designs a system will produce a design whose structure is a copy of the organisation’s communication structure.”_ - Melvin Conway, 1967

 ### 🧠 Why Communication Matters

-Communication isn’t just a team dynamic—it’s a **determinant of software architecture**.
+Communication isn’t just a team dynamic-it’s a **determinant of software architecture**.
 According to Conway’s Law, how teams communicate (or fail to) is directly reflected in how systems are designed and built.

 ### 🔄 Key Implications